m0xpd/SubHarmonics/ClockDivision_and_RhythmGeneration.md

 Many 'secondary' divisions can be established between A and B outputs.

-For example, with m=2 and n=6 the ratio between X and A is 1:2 and the ratio between X and B is 1:6, making the ratio between A and B 2:6 (or 1:3).
+For example, with m=2 and n=6 the ratio between X and A is 1:2 and the ratio between X and B is 1:6, making the ratio between A and B 2:6 (1:3).

 Similarly, other odd integer ratios can be established via this 'secondary' approach, such that all integer ratios up to ten can be achieved: